 The purpose of the environmental studies being undertaken at the Lysekil test site is to follow up expected, known possible stressors/receptors, follow up new findings, and develop “new” monitoring techniques.
 Also, and as a condition for the 20-year project, post-construction studies are required by the permit, and under the control of the regional authorities.
-Monitoring is being undertaken by Uppsala University, Department of Engineering Sciences, Division of Electricity, and funded by various research foundations, utility companies, etc. So far, and a key finding, is that effects/impact by presence or operation of WEC’s is low and that positive effects in terms of artificial reef effects, FAD’s and no take zone (esp. crustaceans) also are important.
+Monitoring is being undertaken by Uppsala University, Department of Electric Engineering (former Engineering Sciences), Division of Electricity, and funded by various research foundations, utility companies, etc. So far, and a key finding, is that effects/impact by presence or operation of WEC’s is low and that positive effects in terms of artificial reef effects, FAD’s and no take zone (esp. crustaceans) also are important.
 Since 2020 there has been no active field research activities and for the next few years no additional environmental studies are anticipated.